Paddy-93/Navigaze/docs/REFACTORING_COMPLETE.md

 - ❌ Old: Dual-flag system (`tts_complete`, `recording_complete`) existed but wasn't used
 - ❌ Old: Callback-based system existed but didn't check recording
-- ✅ New: Single unified callback system that checks BOTH TTS and recording
+- [OK] New: Single unified callback system that checks BOTH TTS and recording

 ### **Problem: Recording Started After Beep**

 - ❌ Old: Gaze steps started recording AFTER beep (line 1052)
 - ❌ Old: Calibration started recording 3 seconds AFTER beep (line 1085)
-- ✅ New: Recording starts FIRST, before TTS, for ALL steps
+- [OK] New: Recording starts FIRST, before TTS, for ALL steps

 ### **Problem: Beep Fired Too Early**

 - ❌ Old: Beep fired without checking if recording was ready
-- ✅ New: Beep only fires when BOTH TTS complete AND recording ready
+- [OK] New: Beep only fires when BOTH TTS complete AND recording ready

 ### **Problem: TTS Not Firing**

 - ❌ Old: TTS callback system was correct but timing was wrong
-- ✅ New: TTS fires immediately, callback waits for recording
+- [OK] New: TTS fires immediately, callback waits for recording

 ## 📋 New Flow (ALL Steps)